rclone/rclone/docs/content/azureblob.md

 ## Azure Storage Emulator Support

-You can test rclone with storage emulator locally, to do this make sure azure storage emulator installed locally and set up a new remote with `rclone config` follow instructions described in introduction, set `use_emulator` config as `true`, you do not need to provide default account name or key if using emulator.
+You can run rclone with storage emulator (usually _azurite_).

+To do this, just set up a new remote with `rclone config` following instructions described in introduction and set `use_emulator` config as `true`.
+You do not need to provide default account name neither an account key.

+Also, if you want to access a storage emulator instance running on a different machine, you can override _Endpoint_ parameter in advanced settings, setting it to `http(s)://<host>:<port>/devstoreaccount1` (e.g. `http://10.254.2.5:10000/devstoreaccount1`).